DanielGlickmanTAU/code2seq_torch/wip.md

 and we cover about 1 -(72959 / 72960) ^ 40000 = 0.42 of examples..

 and we are not taking into account in this analysis the fact that each grid is made of multiple rows

+### 14/7
+row dataset is the same everytime. no randomness

+** guide how to load saved weights **:
+1) download ckpt file e.g https://wandb.ai/daniel-ai/single-shape-coloring-rows-shapes-visualization/runs/dmtrvo2u/files/tests/results/1657732829.8918536_0/ckpt
+2) put it under dir named ckpt. e.g runs/ckpt/1499.ckpt
+3) run main with flag --load_checkpoint_from_dir runs (where runs is the dir containins ckpt), it will load .ckpt file with highest number notice to use the right parameters to load model, can take that from wandb overview